Civlac/SRWLED-Wiki/Basic-Sound-Sampling-Sketch-Example.md

 **Use this basic code to read and calculate the average from the INMP401/MAX4466/MAX9814 microphone on an ESP32 or ESP8266**

 * Use the Arduino Serial plotter to view the output and compare your results to those found [here](https://github.com/atuline/WLED/blob/assets/docs/Microphones.pdf).
+* Make sure you have set the baud rate on your Serial plotter to 115200 (as defined in the sketch).
 * Note that the ESP32 employs a 12 bit ADC, while the ESP8266 has a 10 bit ADC.
 Also note the anomalous spikes on the ESP8266.
 * The `micLev` variable is the DC Offset value that you can use for zeroing your samples.

 ```C